 STRENGTH AND HONOR

-By Norm Nason
+by Norm Nason

 He had buried men and horses before but never his own, and presently rested from the effort, breathing heavily with his arms crossed over the shovel handle, flies circling his head, and watched the clouds drift by and change shapes.
 He listened to the distant mooing of cattle and two crows tangling on the split-rail fence, and felt the warm sage breeze against his neck.